Trevor-Davis/documentation/avs-deployment.md

 ## Next steps

-Now that all the needed information is documented/gathered, continue to the next section to create your AVS private cloud.
+In the next section we will connect AVS to your on-premesis network via Express Route
 > [!div class="nextstepaction"]
 > [Tutorial: Connect AVS To On-Premesis](avstoonprem.md)